igmrrf/funckage/README.md

 ### Arrays

-Basically a package for custom javascript functions built for browser and node.js I guess.
+Basically a package for custom Javascript Functions to be used in the shade of greater projects.